Generic thank you note wording is needed sometimes when writing out thank you notes.

 - Thank you for your generous gift!
 Have you ever wondered if newlyweds open cards without reading them and just shake out the cash?
 We were that couple!
-Yes, it was fun at the time.
-And now we don’t know how much was from you.
+It was fun then, but now we are embarrassed to admit that we don’t know how much each person gave us.
 Maybe it’s okay that we don’t know!
-Thank you from coming to the wedding too.
+Thank you for coming to the wedding too.

 - Thank you for the gift!
-I mixed up who give each gift at the shower.
+I mixed up who gave each present at the shower.
 I am a little embarrassed about that.
 I know you likely spent hours choosing a gift for me.
 I appreciate your time and thoughtfulness.

 - I am glad we are friends!
 Thank you for coming to my birthday party.
 I lost my list of who gave each gift.
 If you brought me a gift, thank you for it!

 - Thank you for the wedding gift.
 We have learned a lesson the hard way.
-When Mom said to keep track of gifts as we were opening them, she was right!
+When Mom said to keep track of gifts as we opened them, she was right!
 We didn’t make a list.
-Now, we are sending out thank you notes without knowing who gave us what.
+We are sending out thank you notes without knowing who gave us what.
 Thank you for coming to the wedding too.

 - The gift list is missing!
-Instead of delaying even longer, we are sending out thank you notes now.
+Instead of delaying even longer, we are sending thank you notes.
 Thank you for any gifts you gave us.
 We enjoyed visiting with you at the reception and hearing the latest on your children and cats.